Echinosepala

+Echinosepala is a genus of orchids.
+The genus contains 17 species native to the tropical Americas, ranging from Nicaragua to Bolivia and northern Brazil, and to Belize and Jamaica.

-Echinosepala is a proposed genus of orchids comprising the subgenera Silenia and Satyria of the genus Myoxanthus.
+The genus comprises the former subgenera Silenia and Satyria of genus Myoxanthus.
 There is little reason to resist this change, thus Echinosepala is widely accepted.
-The genus contains 8 species.

 The genus was formerly known as Echinella Pridgeon & M.W.Chase, but as this latter also refers to an algae genus, it has been changed to Echinosepala.

-List of species

-Echinosepala aspasicensis (Rchb.f.)
-Pridgeon & M.W.Chase, (2002).

-Echinosepala balaeniceps (Luer & Dressler) Pridgeon & M.W.Chase, (2002).

-Echinosepala lappiformis (A.H.Heller & L.O.Williams) Pridgeon & M.W.Chase, (2002).

-Echinosepala pan (Luer) Pridgeon & M.W.Chase, (2002).

-Echinosepala sempergemmata (Luer) Pridgeon & M.W.Chase, (2002).

-Echinosepala stonei (Luer) Pridgeon & M.W.Chase, (2002).

-Echinosepala tomentosa (Luer) Pridgeon & M.W.Chase, (2002).

-Echinosepala uncinata (Fawc.)
-Pridgeon & M.W.Chase, (2002).